guiofsaints/min-os/.guided/assessment/nextui.overview.md

 ## What is NextUI?

-**NextUI** is a custom firmware (CFW) for handheld retro gaming devices, specifically targeting the **TrimUI Brick** and **TrimUI Smart Pro**.
-It is based on **MinUI** – a minimal retro gaming interface originally created by Shaun Inman – but NextUI has significantly diverged from MinUI through a complete rebuild of the emulation engine and the addition of numerous features tailored to the TrimUI hardware ecosystem.
+**NextUI** is a custom firmware (CFW) for handheld retro gaming devices, specifically targeting the **TrimUI Brick**.
+It is based on **MinUI** – a minimal retro gaming interface originally created by Shaun Inman – but NextUI has significantly diverged from MinUI through a complete rebuild of the emulation engine and the addition of numerous features tailored to the TrimUI Brick hardware.

 NextUI aims to deliver a polished, high-performance emulation experience with low latency, advanced audio resampling, GPU-accelerated rendering, shader support, and modern quality-of-life features such as WiFi integration, Bluetooth audio, game time tracking, LED control, and deep sleep management.